Your ideas are valuable!

 Agfa prefers to welcome ideas or inventions that are covered by a patent or copyright.
 This gives us a better understanding of what your idea is and how you have defined it.
 It also significantly increases the possibility that products embodying your idea will be protected against competition.

-If you have a granted patent covering your invention, and the idea is consistent with our basic rules, just send a copy of it to Agfa-Gevaert N.V., Septestraat 27, B-2640 Mortsel, Belgium att. to Mr. Luc Vanmaele, RDM, Manager Technology Scouting.
+If you have a granted patent covering your invention, and the idea is consistent with our basic rules, just send a copy of it to Agfa-Gevaert N.V., Septestraat 27, B-2640 Mortsel, Belgium att. to Mr. Luc Vanmaele, MTC, Manager Technology Scouting.
 Fax: +32 (0)3 444 3347.

 No other steps are required.
 Agfa will notify you in writing within six weeks whether we are interested in your patented idea.